March 2026, In the Loop

 Cybersecurity risk – The portfolio may be subject to operational and information security risks resulting from breaches in cybersecurity of the digital information systems of the portfolio or its third-party service providers.

-ESG risk – ESG integration as well as events may result in a material negative impact on the value of an investment and performance of the portfolio.
+ESG risk – Environmental, social or governance event(s) or condition(s) may occur, which could have/result in a material negative impact on the value of an investment and performance of the portfolio.

 Investment portfolio risk – Investing in portfolios involves certain risks an investor would not face if investing in markets directly.